|Last Quarterly Update:||11/4/2013|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry operate short-term lodging facilities, including hotels, motels, and resort hotels.
-Major companies include Accor (France), InterContinental (UK), and NH Hoteles (Spain), as well as US-based international giants such as Hyatt, Marriott, Starwood, and Wyndham.
+Major companies include Hilton, Hyatt, Marriott, Starwood, and Wyndham (all based in the US), as well as Accor (France), InterContinental (UK), and NH Hoteles (Spain).

-The US hotel, motel, and resort industry consists of about 40,000 companies that operate about 50,000 properties with combined annual revenue of about $130 billion.
-Moderate growth is forecast for the next two years.
-Key growth drivers include consumer spending and growth in business activity.
+The US hotel, motel, and resort industry consists of about 40,000 companies that operate about 50,000 properties with combined annual revenue of about $150 billion.
+The industry does not include casino hotels and resorts, which are covered in the Gambling industry profile.

 PRODUCTS, OPERATIONS & TECHNOLOGY